Herman Perry: Biography

-On March 3, 1944, Perry's CO, Lt.
-Harold Cady, attempted to apprehend him for dereliction of duty and place him in the area's military prison.
+On March 3, 1944, Perry's commanding officer, Lieutenant Harold A. Cady, attempted to apprehend him for dereliction of duty and place him in the area's military prison.
 Perry had previously served time in this prison and was well aware of the abuses that went on there.
-When he was found he was holding a rifle and repeatedly warned Cady not to approach him and to "Get back."
+When he was found he was holding a rifle and repeatedly warned Cady not to approach him and to "get back."

-Cady continued to advance and Perry fired his rifle, shooting Cady in the stomach, a wound which was fatal.
+Cady continued to advance and Perry fired his rifle, hitting Cady in the stomach, a wound which would prove fatal.
 Perry fled into the wilderness and lived out a fugitive's life of jungle survival, happenstance finding a morung; a bamboo structure on stilts built over a pig sty, which served as a bachelors' quarter for a tribe of the Naga people of northeastern India and northern Burma.

-It is unknown exactly how Perry managed to win the tribe over, but his familiarity with their language undoubtedly helped and he also offered them rations which he had taken from the military store.
+It is unknown exactly how Perry managed to win the tribe over, but his familiarity with their language undoubtedly helped and he also offered them rations which he had taken from the military.

-After adapting to the headhunting lifestyle of the tribe which the Ang, or village chief, told him was called Tgum Ga by the Burmese, he eventually won the Ang's respect and approval to the extent that he even married the Ang's 14-year-old daughter whom later conceived his child.
+After adapting to the headhunting lifestyle of the tribe which the Ang, or village chief, told him was called Tgum Ga by the Burmese, he eventually won the Ang's respect and approval to the extent that he even married the Ang's 14-year-old daughter who later conceived his child.

-A tribesman was sent to a nearby bazaar to help Perry obtain cigarettes only available at the black market.
-While there he told others of a black American soldier living with his tribe.
-Word quickly spread and reached the local authorities, the British and finally the U.S. Army.
+A tribesman was sent to a nearby bazaar to help Perry obtain cigarettes only available on the black market.
+While there, he told others of a black American soldier living with his tribe.
+Word quickly spread and reached the local authorities, the British, and finally the U.S. Army.
 A Naga scout was sent to the village of Tgum Ga and returned to confirm the story.
-And upon being shown the photo, he confirmed the black American soldier to be Herman Perry.
+Upon being shown the photo, he confirmed the black American soldier to be Herman Perry.

-On July 20, 1944, after the scout confirmed Perry was still at Tgum Gam at night, the officers of the 502nd Military Police Battalion were sent to arrest Perry.
-Perry was inside a basha and was alerted to their presence, he immediately fled into the jungle.
+On July 20, 1944, after the scout confirmed Perry was still at Tgum Gam at night, military policemen of the 502nd Military Police Battalion were sent to arrest Perry.
+Perry was inside a basha and was alerted to their presence, fleeing into the jungle.
 Several shots were fired with one hitting Perry in the chest.
 Perry was later captured and was brought out of the jungle to a nearby evacuation hospital.
 Despite his serious injury he survived, and as Perry's condition improved he was moved to the 20th General Hospital.
 While at the hospital and under the influence of morphine and other pain killers, he was questioned by the Criminal Investigation Division.
 His answers amounted to a confession, which he was forced to sign and eventually sealed his fate.